Cognitive diversity in teams: what it is, why it matters and how to measure it

 • Conflicting ideas are reframed as constructive dialogue, improving collaboration and trust.

-Cognitive diversity isn’t just a cultural ideal.
-It’s a measurable performance advantage that transforms varied thinking into collective intelligence and sustainable growth.
+Cognitive diversity in teams isn’t just a cultural ideal.
+It’s a measurable performance advantage that transforms varied thinking into collective intelligence and sustainable growth works best in psychologically safe teams where professionals can express conflicting ideas without fear of negative consequences.

 Uniform thinking delivers comfort, not progress.